filecoin-project/filecoin-docs/docs/store/end-to-end.md

     The interactive deal assistant will now as you some questions.

 1. Specify the CID of the file you want to backup on Filecoin.
-This is the CID that you got from running `lotus client import ~/lotr-fotr.tar.gz.gpg`
+This is the CID that you got from running `lotus client import ~/lotr-fotr.tar.gz.gpg`:

+    ```shell
+    Data CID (from lotus client import): bafykbz...
+    ```

+1. Wait for Lotus to finish building the `.car` file.

+    ```shell
+    > .. calculating data size
+    ```

+    The duration of this process depends on the size of your file and the specification of your Lotus node.
+Lotus took around 25 minutes to build the `.car` file of a ~7.5GB file with an 8-core CPU and 16GB RAM.

+1. Enter the number of days you want to keep this file on Filecoin for.
+The minimum is 180 days:

+    ```shell
+    > Deal duration (days): 300
+    ```

+1. Tell Lotus whether or not this is a Filecoin+ deal.
+Since we signed up to Filecoin+ and added some DataCap to our wallet in an earlier step, we select `yes` here:

+    ```shell
+    > Make this a verified deal? (yes/no): yes
+    ```

+1. If you have a particular miner you want to use, enter their miner ID now.
+Otherwise, press `enter` and have Lotus query all available miners:

+    ```shell
+    > Miner Addresses (f0.. f0..), none to find:
+    > .. getting miner list
+    > * Found 1422 miners with power[k1;5A
+    > .. querying asks
+    > * Queried 1372 asks, got 402 responses
+    > Found 356 candidate asks
+    > Proposing from f136b5uqa73jni2rr745d3nek4uw6qiy6b6zmmvcq, Current Balance: 2 FIL
+    ```

 <!--
 ## Notes